-Stage A
+7. Stage A

-If you have a concern, you can often resolve it quickly by talking to a teacher or Headteacher.
+If you have a concern, you can often resolve it quickly by talking to a teacher or [name of school's designated person].
 You should raise your concern as soon as you can; normally we would expect you to raise your issue within 10 school days of any incident.

 The longer you leave it the harder it might be for those involved to deal with it effectively.

-If you are a pupil, you can raise your concerns with your school council representative, form tutor or a teacher chosen to deal with pupil concerns (as appropriate for the school).
-This will not stop you, later, from raising a complaint if you feel that the issue(s) you have raised have not been dealt with properly.
-The person designated to deal with pupil complaints is Mrs. Aimee Field/in her absence Mrs Rebecca Wisby.
+If you are a pupil, you can raise your concerns with your school council representative, form tutor or a teacher chosen to deal with pupil.
+This will not stop you, at a later date, from raising a complaint if you feel that the issue(s) you have raised have not been dealt with properly.